 I love being part of the team at Pike County Elementary School!
 I graduated from The University of Georgia with a BS Ed. in Early Childhood Education in 1997.
 I began my teaching career in the Clayton County school system at Kemp Elementary and moved, upon its opening in 1998, to Hawthorne Elementary.
 During my years with Clayton County Schools, I earned my Master’s degree in Early Childhood Education from University of West Georgia.
 After five years, my career took me to the Henry County school system where I taught first and third grade at Mt.
 Carmel Elementary.
 While there, I earned my Specialist’s degree in Educational Administration and Supervision from Lincoln Memorial University.
 In 2008, I joined the team at Pike County Elementary teaching 5th grade ELA before transitioning out of the classroom in 2012 to serve as a Reading Early Intervention teacher.
 Most recently, I was the Instructional Coach before being appointed as Assistant Principal in 2018.

 My family and I made Pike County our home in 2006.
 Joe, my husband, is a pastor in the United Methodist Church.
 We have 2 sons who are now both in college which has recently left us as empty nesters.
-Parker, our oldest, is a junior at Presbyterian College in Clinton, South Carolina, and is majoring in Biology in preparation for medical school.
+Parker, our oldest, is a recent graduate of Presbyterian College in Clinton, South Carolina, with a degree in Biology.
+He plans to apply to veterinarian school next fall.
 Ashton attends Clarke University in Dubuque, IA and is a member of the basketball team.
-Like Parker, Ashton is pursuing a degree in Biology.
+Ashton is pursuing a degree in business and is very involved in basketball training.

 Cultivating in children a love of learning, inspiring children to believe they can accomplish new and challenging objectives, and supporting both my colleagues and our students’ families are responsibilities I find rewarding.
 PCES is a great place to be and I am grateful for the opportunity to have a hand in creating “a school that students love”!